gahan-corporation/wyatt/doc/source/setup/deploy.rst

    gzip on;
   }

-Odoo as a WSGI Application
+Gerp as a WSGI Application
 ==========================

-It is also possible to mount Odoo as a standard WSGI_ application.
-Odoo provides the base for a WSGI launcher script as ``gerp-wsgi.example.py``.
+It is also possible to mount Gerp as a standard WSGI_ application.
+Gerp provides the base for a WSGI launcher script as ``gerp-wsgi.example.py``.
 That script should be customized (possibly after copying it from the setup directory) to correctly set the configuration directly in :mod:`gerp.tools.config` rather than through the command-line or a configuration file.

 However the WSGI server will only expose the main HTTP endpoint for the web client, website and webservice API.
-Because Odoo does not control the creation of workers anymore it can not setup cron or livechat workers
+Because Gerp does not control the creation of workers anymore it can not setup cron or livechat workers

 Cron Workers
 ------------

-To run cron jobs for an Odoo deployment as a WSGI application requires
+To run cron jobs for an Gerp deployment as a WSGI application requires

-* a classical Odoo (run via ``gerp-bin``)
+* a classical Gerp (run via ``gerp-bin``)
 * connected to the database in which cron jobs have to be run (via :option:`gerp-bin -d`)
 * which should not be exposed to the network.
 To ensure cron runners are not